 Most of the work you are likely to do with an active Dispatch will center around the Route Plan, which shows the actual Locations the shipment is moving to and from.
 You can bring up the Route Plan by clicking on the ‘Route Plan’ tab once you have opened a specific Dispatch.

 Most importantly, an Order will not be able to move over to the Invoice/Administration side of Tailwind unless all its associated Dispatches are flagged as fully delivered.
-So even if you decide against tracking each and every arrival and departure, you will need to flag the final Location on the route plan once the delivery has been made.
+So even if you decide against tracking every arrival and departure, you will need to flag the final Location on the route plan once the delivery has been made.

 You will have three choices: